static-analysis-engineering/CodeHawk-Binary/README.md

 ### Requirements

 The command-line interface requires python3.5 or higher.
+The analyzer requires a Java runtime environment.

+A linux
-A linux and macOS executable of the CodeHawk Binary Analyzer may be available for direct use in the directory chb/bin/binaries.
-It is also possible to build your own from the source code available in the [codehawk repository](https://github.com/static-analysis-engineering/codehawk).
+and macOS executable of the CodeHawk Binary Analyzer is available for direct use in the directory chb/bin/binaries; it may not always be the most recent version, however, or it may not be compatible with locally available libraries.
+It is therefore also possible to build your own from the source code available in the [codehawk repository](https://github.com/static-analysis-engineering/codehawk).
 Build instructions are available